raspberrypilearning/c3-wolfram-rock-paper-scissors/en/step_1.md

 ---
 ### Hardware

-+ Either a desktop computer, laptop, or a Raspberry Pi
++ A computer: desktop, laptop, or a Raspberry Pi

 ### Software

 + Wolfram Language
-+ Please note that this project cannot be completed in the web version of Wolfram

 --- /collapse ---